On the non-existence of elements of Kervaire invariant one: The Slice Theorem and the Reduction Theorem

 are weakly equivalent to cofibration sequences.
 There is an equivalence

 in which

 \end{lem}

-\begin{pf} The first assertion is immediate from the fact that $M_{2d+2} \to M_{2d}$ and $M_{2d}/M_{2d+2} \to A/M_{2d+2}$ are inclusions of wedge summands, hence $h$-cofibrations, and from the fact that $\mutn{G}\smashove{A}(\slot)$ preserves $h$-cofibrations since it is a topological left adjoint.
+\begin{pf} Since the map $K_{2d+2}\to K_{2d}$ is the inclusion of a wedge summand it is an $h$-cofibration of spectra, and the first assertion follows from Proposition~\ref{thm:116} and Corollary~\ref{thm:102}.
 The second assertion follows from the associativity of the smash product

 This completes the proof. \end{pf}

 The Thom map

 factors uniquely through an $\mutn{G}$-module map